Christine M. Heske, M.D.

 In addition to conducting preclinical research, Dr. Heske is invested in translating promising laboratory findings into early-phase clinical trials for young patients with sarcoma.
-She is currently running a phase I/II trial for patients with rhabdomyosarcoma using combination therapy with an IGF-1 antibody and a Src family kinase inhibitor, and is involved with the development of a phase I/II trial investigating an HSP90-SN-38 drug conjugate in sarcomas, which is based on work from her lab.
+She is currently running a phase I/II trial for patients with rhabdomyosarcoma using combination therapy with an IGF-1 antibody and a Src family kinase inhibitor, and is an investigator for a phase I/II trial investigating PEN-866, an HSP90-SN-38 drug conjugate in sarcomas, which is based on work from her lab.

 After completing her undergraduate work at Harvard University, Dr. Heske received her M.D. from The George Washington University School of Medicine and Health Sciences in 2008.
 She completed her pediatric internship and residency at Brown University/Hasbro Children's Hospital, followed by her fellowship training at the combined National Cancer Institute-Johns Hopkins University Pediatric Hematology and Oncology program, where she served as Chief Fellow.

 Dr. Heske is board certified in General Pediatrics (2011) and Pediatric Hematology/Oncology (2015) and is currently an Assistant Clinical Investigator in the POB.